 Hospice Nurse Residency Program

-Care Dimensions' innovative nurse residency program introduces experienced nurses to the field of hospice and palliative care.
-Nurses develop their hospice expertise through a combination of classroom education, field visits and patient care under a preceptor.
+Care Dimensions' innovative nurse residency program introduces new nursing graduates and experienced nurses to the field of hospice and palliative care.
+Nurses develop their hospice expertise through a combination of classroom education, field visits and patient care with the mentorship of a preceptor.
 Read more about the classes in 2015 of field-based nurse residents in this article from Advance for Nurses.

 - Curriculum includes classroom lectures, simulated patient care scenarios, field observations and guided mentorship by a dedicated preceptor.
-Classroom training will be based primarily in our Waltham office, but clinical training will occur at our Kaplan Family Hospice House in Danvers and throughout our North Shore and Greater Boston service area.
+Classroom training will be based out of our Danvers and Waltham offices.

 - All nurse residents will be eligible to sit for national certification in hospice and palliative care (CHPN) prior to the end of their two-year commitment.